 The Philippine Government permits Filipino Seafarers coming from countries with reported cases of the new SARS-CoV-2 strain, to enter the country provided strict and mandatory protocols are followed.

-Additionally, they are allowed to leave the country following exit protocols of the Philippines, as well as entry protocols to their destination countries.
+Additionally, they are allowed to leave the country following the exit protocols of the Philippines, as well as entry protocols to their destination countries.

 Filipino Seafarers coming from these countries are allowed to enter the Philippines.